Skip to content

 • Smart devices connected: 100 Mbps

 The total internet speed required for the tasks above is 565 Mbps.
-If you are concerned about multiple users, devices, or increased activities straining your internet, consider a wired internet plan that provides high-speed gigabit internet to accommodate additional users or tasks when needed.
+If you are concerned about multiple users, devices or increased activities straining your internet, consider gigabit internet speeds to accommodate additional users or tasks when needed.

 100 Mbps